Awards & Nominations

 - Is Devon/cai/the book eaters supposed to be autistic?

 No, sorry!
 I don’t know what an autistic book eater would look like as opposed to a neurotypical one.
 She is not written to be autistic, as a result.
-If autistic people resonate with her then I am very happy, but it’s a bonus and not intended as such.
+If autistic people resonate with her then I am very happy, but it’s not intended as such, and is more reflective of my failure to write an NT-coded character (despite best efforts!)

 7. Who are the heroes and villains?
 It’s unclear!

 Everyone is a monster, including Devon.
 I sometimes see folks say they don’t really like her and she makes them feel uncomfortable.
-This is totally legit, because she is guilty of really terrible actions.
-She is not evil by her choice or her birth, but she arguably becomes that way.
+This is totally legit, because she is guilty of really terrible actions!
+You’re right to dislike her.
+She is not evil by her choice or her birth, but she becomes that way through her life.
 Some people become awful by inches and degrees over time, even when starting with the best of motivations and the purest of hopes.
 This book could absolutely have been written with Devon as antagonist, and if I ever write a sequel, you may well see her in that light.

 9. Why does the book end so abruptly?